 Questions to ask your spouse

 Love is the strongest force the world possesses and yet it’s the humblest imagination.
-Which begs the question: Do you know everything about your better half?
+This begs the question: Do you know everything about your better half?

 I have to say: It is paramount that you ask questions before you get married.
 Before you say “I do” in front of your entire family and friends, get the facts right.
 Even the army people must assess their opponents before heading to the battlefield.